 Some effective breathing techniques during pregnancy are:

-Counted Breathing – An effective breathing technique, counted breathing involves counting slowly upto four or five while inhaling and counting four or five again while you exhale.
+An effective breathing technique- counted breathing involves counting slowly up to four or five while inhaling and counting four or five again while you exhale.

-Lamaze Breathing – Lamaze is a popular birthing method especially in the U.S.A and rhythmical breathing is one of its key aspects.
+Lamaze is a popular birthing method, especially in the U.S.A and rhythmical breathing is one of its key aspects.
 These rhythmical breathing techniques focus on concentration and help in relaxation thereby helping women turn their attention away from painful contractions.
 Specialized Lamaze teachers and classes are available and you can consider going to one.

 Another effective way is to try inhaling through your nose and exhaling through your mouth.
-You should make your mouth very soft as you exhale the breath out.
+You should make your mouth very soft as you exhale the breath.
 Some women even find making a sound such as ‘oohhh’ or ‘aaahh’ while exhaling to be very relaxing.

 You can do slow breathing during early labor when your contractions begin to get regular.
 Then you can move to various other breathing techniques during the advanced stage of your labor.
 But, it is important that you do not feel bound by a specific breathing technique.
 The trick is to be aware of and practice different breathing techniques beforehand.
-This way, you can switch to a different breathing technique if you feel that the one you have been using is not working for you or you simply have the urge to do something different.
+This way, you can switch to different breathing techniques during labor if you feel that the one you have been using is not working for you or if you simply have the urge to do something different.

 He can help keep your breathing steady by breathing with you.

-Eye contact by him can be helpful and relaxing for you.
+Eye contact with him can be helpful and relaxing for you.